dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## A FracMinHash implementation accurately estimates containment between sets of different sizes

-We compare the FracMinHash method to CMash (_Containment MinHash_) [@doi:10.1101/184150] and Mash Screen (_Containment Score_)
-[@doi:10.1186/s13059-019-1841-x] for containment queries in data from a mock bacterial and archaeal community where the reference genomes are largely known [@doi:10.1111/1462-2920.12086].
+We compare the FracMinHash method, implemented in the sourmash softare [@doi:10.21105/joss.00027], to CMash (_Containment MinHash_) [@doi:10.1101/184150] and Mash Screen (_Containment Score_) [@doi:10.1186/s13059-019-1841-x] for containment queries in data from a mock bacterial and archaeal community where the reference genomes are largely known [@doi:10.1111/1462-2920.12086].
 This data set has been used in several methods evaluations [@doi:10.1093/bioinformatics/btu395;@doi:10.1101/gr.213959.116;@doi:10.1101/155358;@doi:10.1186/s13059-019-1841-x].

 ![